Executive Summary:

 Infrastructure:

 Plains All American (PAA) aims to become a crude oil midstream pure play, but a motley assortment of NGL assets stand in the way.
-After selling its Canadian NGL business, the company intends to shop its remaining US NGL portfolio, including a stake in White Cliffs Pipeline.
+After selling its Canadian NGL business, the company intends to shop its remaining US NGL portfolio.

-For PAA, monetizing the White Plains stake would free up cash that could be redeployed into other assets with higher synergistic potential.
+While PAA’s stake in White Cliffs Pipeline is likely not for sale its motely assortment of terminals and storage facilities are.
+Despite their disparate geographies a buyer with an existing NGL footprint would be willing to pick them up for the right price.
+On PAA’s most recent earnings call executives estimated their US NGL portfolio’s value at between $100MM – $200MM.
+For PAA, monetizing their US NGL portfolio would free up cash that could be redeployed into other assets with higher synergistic potential.
 The company is clearly on the hunt, as reflected in PAA’s recent $1.57B investment in EPIC Crude.

 Supply and Demand